 Social and Emotional Learning (SEL) is an active topic of discussion in schools (and outside of schools, for that matter) these days.
 The interest in SEL is likely being driven by a variety of factors, including federal policy (the Every Student Succeeds Act) which adds social, emotional and behavioral factors to academic measures.
 Another factor is the growing evidence of the positive impact on student learning of anti-bullying, trauma-informed care, and other similar initiatives.
+And a third is the increasing understanding of the connection between executive functions and social and emotional learning.

 Getting a handle on what SEL should do is not easy, however.
 The types of skills included in SEL programs vary widely and there is no common understanding or consensus on which skills should be the focus of school-based or out-of-school programs.
 In a recent survey we conducted, respondents emphasized self-management skills, decision-making, and relationship management as among the most important, but a variety of other skills were also felt to be important.
 As a recent report supported by the Wallace Foundation says, “Researchers, educators and policy-makers alike are beset by dilemmas about what exactly is included in this broad domain.”